-Along-side free hosting with WordPress.com you’ll be given a free domain name, which is a sub-domain of WordPress.
-That unfortunately means that the web address is not yours.
+Along-side free hosting with WordPress.com, you’ll be given a free domain name.
+This will be subdomain of WordPress.
+Unfortunately, this means that the web address is not yours.

 On WordPress.org you will need to buy your own domain name before finding hosting.
 This domain name will be solely yours and it will not be part of a sub domain.
-There are many company’s that offer domain names for sale.
+There are many companies that offer domain names for sale.

-Most of them offer a domain name along side their hosting.
+Most of them offer a domain name alongside their hosting.
 And if you really wanted to, you could even have an emoji domain.

 That means if you own a website that insults people or promotes illegal activities it can be taken down by WordPress themselves.
 But all the content is still yours.

-If you want to move your site from WordPress.com to WordPress.org you can without running into any problems when transferring content.
+If you want to move your site from WordPress.com to WordPress.org you can do so without running into any problems when transferring content.
 You made the content therefore it will always be yours.

 When it comes to WordPress.org, the site is yours and every part of the site is also yours.
 This includes the domain name you have, the content and ultimately the hosting of the site.